Frequently asked questions (FAQs) about the Graduate Engineering Programs

 Must I complete the GRE before starting classes?

 This may not be required.
-See an advisor.
+Please contact your advisor for clarification.

 Who do I talk to about the status of my application?

-You may also contact one of the advisors so you can discuss your academic objectives and concerns more fully.
+You may also contact one of the advisors listed below to discuss your academic objectives and concerns.

 How do I choose a degree plan?